We've made some changes to our Cookies Policy and we want you to know what this means for you and your data.

 Please store batteries safely at home, please do not put these in any of your wheelie bins at home as they can spark and can cause fires.

-All our facilities are closed to members of the public, but remain open to the local councils’ waste collection vehicles.
+All our facilities are closed to members of the public, but remain open to businesses who are existing SUEZ account holders and local councils’ waste collection vehicles.
 This is so we can support the local councils to continue operating vital services.